1921 (2018 film): Plot

 He narrates what happened three months ago when he arrived at the mansion.
 He allowed the villagers to enter the mansion and listen to his music for some money.
-One day his actions were discovered by Meher Wadia (Mr. Wadia's niece) and she blackmailed him into giving her a performance or she will have him fired.
+One day his actions were discovered by Meher, Mr. Wadia's niece, and she blackmailed him into giving her a performance or she will have him fired.
 During the performance that night, she gave Ayush a poison and tried to dump him at a place so that he could die a slow death.
 But Ayush hit her making her unconscious.
-While coming back to the mansion, he saw a supernatural being on the way and lost control over the car, resulting in a car accident in which Meher died.
+While coming back to the mansion, he saw a supernatural being on the way and lost control of his the car, resulting in Meher's death.

 To his surprise, nobody confronted him about Meher's death.
 Later these paranormal events began.
 Rose conducts an investigation on the basis of Ayush's story.
-She learns that Meher Wadia never visited York.
+She learns that Meher never visited York.
 During their investigation, Ayush and Rose fall in love with each other.
 Some time later Rose reaches a hospital in which she discovers that the Meher Wadia who visited Ayush was actually their classmate Tina who had been dead for three months.
 When she sees the date of her death, she is horrified.
-She confesses to Ayush that all the bad things are happening to Ayush due to her.
+She informs to Ayush that all the bad things are happening to Ayush due to her.